LOVE ASTEROIDS

 soul bond through meaning

-Your soul bonds through shared meaning.
-Psyche in Sagittarius recognizes another soul through worldview, through the question both of you are living, through the horizon both of you are walking toward.
+Psyche in Sagittarius bonds through shared meaning.
+Soul recognition may travel through worldview, the question both of you are living, or the horizon both of you are walking toward.
 The shadow is ideological bonding, where the connection depends on agreement and fractures when the partner's worldview shifts.
-The work is to love the soul across a difference in belief.
+The work is to love across a difference in belief.

 Read the full guide →